DRovara/Qhoir/doc/documentation/README.md

 The utensil bar at the top of the interface provides several utensils to interact with your constructed circuit.

-Finally, the toolbox contains all components that can be used in qwire.
+Finally, the toolbox contains all components that can be used in Qhoir.
 You can minimize it by pressing the white rectangle on its right.

 In the following, we will go into more detail on each of these components, and their elements.